fwd/nano-to/docs/username-integration.md

 # In-App Username API

-Offer crypto 'search and pay' in your apps.
+Offer Nano 'search and pay' in your apps.
 Receive 20% from Username purchases.

 ## Base URL